Vishnu8305/Vishnu8305/README.md

 	<img src="https://count.getloli.com/get/@Vishnu8305?theme=rule34"> <br/>
 </p>

-<h1 align="center">🙏 Kneel Before Your Emperor 🙏</h1>
+<h1 align="center">🙏 Kneel Before Your Developer 🙏</h1>

-### 👑 About Me – Emperor of Errors
+### 👑 About Me – Developer of Solutions (and Some Errors 😉)

-Hey, I'm **King Grey**, also known as **Emperor Grey**.
-Why the name?
-Well, I’m obsessed with light novels, manga, manhwa, anime—you name it!
-Ever read *The Beginning After the End*?
-That’s where I got **King Grey** from.
-But instead of ruling a kingdom, I’m out here battling errors and bugs on a daily basis. 🧑‍💻
+Hey there!
+I'm **Vishnu Vardhan**, also known as the **Embedded Developer**.
+Why the title?
+Well, during my time as a student, I've been fully immersed in the world of projects and practical learning.
+I've spent countless hours—day and night—solving problems, debugging code, and working hands-on with hardware to deepen my understanding of embedded systems.
+My journey has been filled with challenging yet rewarding experiences that have helped me master the intricacies of embedded development and problem-solving. 🧑‍💻

 I enjoy building things (especially in **Android development**) but, let's be real, native dev fried my brain 🧠, so I’m sticking to the **web world**.
 Oh, and **Neovim**?
 My best pal.
 Mouse?
 Never heard of her! 🖱️❌